dianamoisi/CV-Bootstrap/README.md

-# CV-Bootstrap
-This site is the identical replica of the CV site, except that I used bootstrap, and as few css elements as possible
+This project is a replica of the previous CV site, but with Bootstrap integrated to enhance responsiveness and reduce custom CSS usage.
+It helped me better understand Bootstrap’s components and grid system while optimizing development efficiency.